KentenRoth/100DaysOfCode/README.md

 Today wasn't a bad day.
 I still think I might be getting sick, but I did get coding in.
 I felt fairly good about what I got did yesterday when I was reviewing the stuff I did.
 I continued on with my course and hopefully I can figure out a time to get some coding in tomorrow.
 With the holidays coming up it's going to be a little more difficult to get time in because of all the random things going on over the weekends.

 ---

+Day 64

+I had to get my coding in this morning before we left.
+I did not get as much done as I wanted to.
+I ran into some issues and I some erros that I could not figure out, and it turned out to be a typo.
+Cold fingers and still a little tired when I was coding, I guess that is what happens.
+I tried to type the word tokens and it took me about 30 minutes of trying things, rebooting my server, and trial and error before I realized that I spelled tokends.
+Once I fixed that little typo everything seemed to work just fine.
+Tomorrow I should have a decent amount of time to code, but tuesday I for sure will have some extra time after I get off work.

+---